mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 ### Add Port Forwarding
  By default, the server runs on port 9910 inside the cluster.
 If you want the server to be accessible from outside the cluster, add port forwarding that maps the internal port 9910 to a port that is available outside the cluster.
 To add port forwarding, you can use the `kubectl` command or the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) Kubernetes API object.

-* This sample `kubectl` command allows the service, `mps-service`, to accept connections from any client and maps the port 9910 inside the cluster to port 19910 available outside the cluster:
+* This sample `kubectl` command allows the service, `svc/matlab-production-server`, to accept connections from any client and maps the port 9910 inside the cluster to port 19910 available outside the cluster:

  ```
- kubectl port-forward --address 0.0.0.0 --namespace=<k8s-namespace> svc/mps-service 19910:9910 &
+ kubectl port-forward --address 0.0.0.0 --namespace=<k8s-namespace> svc/matlab-production-server 19910:9910 &
 ```

 * To use Ingress, specify values in the `ingressController` variable in the `values.yaml` file or use the default values.